-- Total assets and deferred outflows of resources of the Lake In The Hills Sanitary District exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by the amount of \$45,194,849 (net position).
-Of this amount, \$5,867,541 (unrestricted net position) may be used to meet the District's ongoing obligations to citizens and creditors, in accordance with the District's fund designation and fiscal policies. - The District's net position decreased by \$116,642 during the recent year compared to an increase of \$144,047 during the preceding year.
-The changes in net position were after deducting depreciation of plant and equipment, in the amount of \$1,524,812 for the recent year and \$1,487,940 for the preceding year. - The District implemented new accounting standards, which replace existing guidance for defined benefit pension plans.
+- Total assets and deferred outflows of resources of the Lake In The Hills Sanitary District exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by the amount of \$45,652,726 (net position).
+Of this amount, \$6,215,909 (unrestricted net position) may be used to meet the District's ongoing obligations to citizens and creditors, in accordance with the District's fund designation and fiscal policies. - The District's net position increased by \$457,877 during the recent year compared to a decrease of \$116,642 during the preceding year.
+The changes in net position were after deducting depreciation of plant and equipment, in the amount of \$1,626,872 for the recent year and \$1,524,812 for the preceding year. - During the preceding year ended April 30, 2016, the District implemented new accounting standards, which replace existing guidance for defined benefit pension plans.
 The District is now required to recognize a liability equal to the net pension liability; defined as the portion of the present value of projected benefit payments to be provided to current active and inactive employees that is attributed to those employees' past periods of service (total pension liability), less the amount of the pension plan's fiduciary net position.
-As a result of implementing the new standards, the District reported a net pension liability of \$932,199. - The District completed construction of a new biosolids treatment facility, at a cost of approximately \$2.2 million, and a gravity belt thickener, at a cost of approximately \$800,000.
-The biosolids treatment facility and the gravity belt thickener were financed by the issuance of general obligation bonds (alternate revenue source), totaling \$3,430,000, in November 2014.
-In addition to the biosolids treatment facility and the gravity belt thickener, the District is in the process of completing the construction of a digester, which will be a part of the overall biosolids treatment process.
-The digester is anticipated to be in service in late 2016. - The expenses of the sewerage plant operations decreased during the year ended April 30, 2016 by nearly \$500,000.
-The decrease was primarily attributable to a decrease in sludge management expense; the District's largest operating cost, which was the result of the new biosolids management facility and the gravity belt thickener.
+As a result of implementing the new standards, the District reported a net pension liability of \$964,763 at the end of its most recent year and \$932,199 at the end of the preceding year. - In late 2016, the District completed construction of a new digester, at a cost of approximately \$1.7 million.
+The digester is part of a new biosolids treatment facility, which was placed in service during the preceding year.
+The components of the biosolids treatment facility were financed by the issuance of general obligation bonds (alternate revenue source), totaling \$3,430,000, in November 2014. - The expenses of the sewerage plant operations decreased during the year ended April 30, 2017 by approximately \$200,000 and during the preceding year ended April 30, 2016 by nearly \$500,000.
+The decreases were primarily attributable to a decrease in sludge management expense; the District's largest operating cost, which was the result of the District's processing sludge using the new biosolids management facility.